 It’s reliable, fast and connects most parts of the country.
 However, when you travel by train in Switzerland, you have to stick to a specific schedule which gives you a bit less freedom.

-If you want more flexibility, you can rent a car in Switzerland, however, you will have to pay for additional expenses such as gas and parking.
-Also, Switzerland has very strict road rules and radars are very common in Swiss cities and along highways, so it’s paramount that you follow the road rules and don’t go above speed limit.
+If you want more flexibility, you can rent a car in Switzerland, but you will have to pay for additional expenses such as gas and parking.
+Switzerland has strict road rules and radars are very common in Swiss cities and along highways, so it’s paramount that you follow the road rules and don’t go above speed limit.

 💰 Click here to save money on rental cars in Switzerland!

 Discover Cars is my favorite place for renting cars in Switzerland and beyond.
 It has a great inventory, competitive prices and superb customer service.
 I used their services many times, and always loved it!

 This means that you can fill up your bottle in public places and water fountains in big cities like Bern, Zurich, or small villages like Morcote.
 You can also drink tap water in your hotel, hostel or wherever you stay.
 Skipping bottled water will not only save the planet from plastic but also help you avoid unnecessary expenses during your Switzerland trip.